nazarigue/hugoBook/content/_index.md

 The main outcome of this course is to deliver knowledge, that is useful to you.
 Remember, useful means something you can use, to achieve your goals!

-**Naz**
+**Nazari Goudin**

 Co-Founder of Aligner.
 Data Science and Management PhD Student.
-Write to me at [Linkedin](https://www.linkedin.com/in/nazari-goudin-556a55165/ "Naz LinkedIn Profile").
+Write to me at [LinkedIn](https://www.linkedin.com/in/nazari-goudin-556a55165/ "Naz LinkedIn Profile").

 {{< hint green >}}